JoelNiklaus/LawInstruct/README.md

 Install the requirements from `requirements.txt`.
 Make sure to have python 3.10 or higher.
 Make sure you have git and git-lfs installed.

-On a slurm system, load the module with `module load git-lfs/2.4.2` Run `git lfs install` to install git-lfs.
+On the ubelix slurm system, load the module with `module load git-lfs/2.4.2` Run `git lfs install` to install git-lfs.

 Clone the lawinstruct_raw repository locally: